janosgyerik/bluetoothviewer/README.md

 Donations
 ---------
-If you found this project helpful and feel generous, we happily accept donations via paypal at info@janosgyerik.com
+If you find this app helpful and feel generous,
+I would appreciate your donation via paypal at info@janosgyerik.com

 Disclaimer